 In administering the Australian honours system, the OOSGG is subject to varying degrees of influence by external factors.
-This includes:
+These include:

-- Budget funding is static, however expenditure fluctuates with the cost of medals (including price of precious metals) and the demand on medal stocks, depending on the number of awards approved; - Government policy the honours system is responsive to changes in honours policy, regulations and the creation of new awards.
-This places new demands on budgets and staff, through administration and procurement of insignia; - Promotion the level of promotional activities undertaken by the Government influences the volume of nominations: and - Community engagement and sentiment nomination volumes are influenced by broad community engagement and public sentiment.
+- Budget the Office received additional Departmental funding at Additional Estimates in 2019 in response to increased volumes of nominations for awards in the Order of Australia.
+Additionally, the Office is working to manage the cost of medals which varies according to the price of precious metals and the demand on medal stocks, depending on the number of awards approved; - Government policy the honours system is responsive to changes in honours policy, regulations and the creation of new awards.
+This places new demands on budgets and staff, through administration and procurement of insignia;